Different Project Ideas when you are stuck at home

 Most people consider the kitchen to be the heart of the home, and because of this, updates in this room pay off.
 According to HGTV, you can expect to recoup 60%-120% of your investment on a kitchen remodel, as long as you don’t go overboard.
-You should never make your kitchen fancier than the rest of the house, or the neighborhood.

 A Little Paint Goes a Long Way

 When it comes to how much you spend on a kitchen remodel, prices can run the gamut, from $5,000 to $75,000, or more.
 Get the biggest bang for your buck on a kitchen remodel by looking at color.
 Fresh paint, in modern colors, can go a long way towards updating the look of your kitchen.
-Plus, paint is relatively cheap.

 Replace old appliances with energy-efficient models.
 Energy Star-rated appliances are better for the environment, and they also help you save money, because they use less energy.
 Potential buyers often look for ways to save money when shopping for a new home.